gomorpheus/morpheus-msdns-plugin/README.md

 ### DNS Record validation and Error Handling

 - DNS records are now fully validated before they are created.
-Only record types A, CNAME and PTR re surrently supported.
+Only record types A, CNAME and PTR are currently supported.
 - The integration will return an error if a matching DNS record already exists in DNS.
 This is **new** behaviour and prevents duplicates being added to Morpheus
 - All error are logged to the Morpheus Health logs